hellcodes/madelab-cnu/content/authors/Yongbong/_index.md

     url: 'https://portal.cnu.ac.kr/p/postgradStud/'

 # Short bio (displayed in user profile at end of posts)
-bio: Injong Han is currently a Master of Science Student at CNU.
+bio: Injong Han is currently a Master of Science Student at Chungnam National University under the supervision of Professor Lee Jong-ryul.
+He received his bachelor's degree in International Trade from the College of Business Administration and his bachelor's degree in Oceanography from the College of Natural Sciences in 1990.
+After graduating from college, he worked in the IT industry for about 33 years as a SW developer, UNIX server pre-sales, and cloud computing consultant.
+Out of curiosity, he studied big data analysis and AI, especially face recognition using CNN, for several years.
+He is researching artificial intelligence at the Department of Computer Engineering at Chungnam National University.

 interests:
   - Natural Language Processing & Large Language Models